Predicting trajectory behaviour via machine-learned invariant manifolds: Introduction

 \section{Introduction}

-Recent breakthroughs in computer vision, natural language processing, self-driving vehicles, medical diagnostics, brain-computer interfaces, robotics, particle physics, nano sciences spurred on by data-driven methods such as machine learning (ML), deep learning (DL), and reinforcement learning (RL) has sparked the interest in leveraging these methods’ capabilities for approximation and extrapolation in computational and theoretical chemistry~\cite{rupp_guest_2018,unke_high-dimensional_2020,meuwly_transformative_2021,westermayr_perspective_2021}.
-In the context of chemical physics, the main focus has been on learning force field parameters from ab initio calculations~\cite{li_machine_2017,unke_high-dimensional_2020,qiao_orbnet_2020,kaser_machine_2020} and building accurate potential energy surfaces~\cite{koner_permutationally_2020}.
-Only a few such works has been directed towards constructing time-dependent dividing surfaces using the dynamical systems viewpoint~\cite{pozun2012optimizing,carpenter_empirical_2018,schraft_neural_2018}.
+Recent breakthroughs in computer vision, natural language processing, self-driving vehicles, medical diagnostics, brain-computer interfaces, robotics, particle physics, nano sciences spurred on by data-driven methods such as machine learning (ML), deep learning (DL), and reinforcement learning (RL) has sparked the interest in leveraging these methods’ capabilities for approximation and extrapolation in computational and theoretical chemistry~\cite{rupp_guest_2018,Cova2019,unke_high-dimensional_2020,Meuwly2021,westermayr_perspective_2021, Ceriotti2021}.
+In the context of chemical physics, the main focus has been on learning force field parameters from ab initio calculations~\cite{li_machine_2017,unke_high-dimensional_2020,qiao_orbnet_2020,Noe2020}, building accurate potential energy surfaces~\cite{koner_permutationally_2020, Qu2021} and identifying low-dimensional geometries of high-dimensional systems \cite{Bittracher2017,Bittracher2020}.
+Other works focus on constructing dividing surfaces using the dynamical systems viewpoint~\cite{pozun2012optimizing,schraft_neural_2018} and accurately classifying or predicting the behaviour of trajectories \cite{carpenter_empirical_2018,naik_support_2021,Maley2021}.
 In this paper we use support vector machines (SVM) to develop a machine learning framework to discover the phase space structures that can distinguish between distinct reaction pathways.
 The machine learning model is trained using trajectory data from Hamilton's equations but lends itself for use in molecular dynamics simulation.
 The framework is specifically designed to require minimal a priori knowledge of the dynamics in a system.
 We benchmark our approach with a model Hamiltonian for the reaction of an ion and a molecule due to Chesnavich \cite{Chesnavich1986}.
 In particular, Chesnavich considers the reaction

 and a model consisting of two parts: a rigid, symmetric top representing the $\text{CH}_3^{+}$ ion, and a mobile $\text{H}$ atom.
 A detailed derivation of this model can be found in reference \cite{ezra2019chesnavich}.
 The reaction of an ion and a molecule is a topic of fundamental and continuing interest in chemistry, and the topic is reviewed in \cite{futrell1968ion, stevenson1957ion, ferguson1975ion, Chesnavich82, franklin2012ion, meyer2017ion}.